 Finally, we are enrolling patients on a trial designed to test the activity of vaccine therapy against HER-2/neu when combined with conventional therapy for patients with metastatic breast cancer.
 Early data from this trial has shown an improvement in survival in patients that develop an immune response to vaccination.

 Awards and Honors

-2003–Scientific Session on Advances in GVHD at American Society of Hematology
+- Plenary Session Presentation on Th17 Cells in Acute GVHD at American Society of Bone Marrow Transplantation Meeting, 2012

-2005-present: Member Leukemia and Lymphoma Society TRP Grant Review Group
+- Member Leukemia and Lymphoma Society TRP Grant Review Group, 2005–present

 - Member, SPORE Parent Committee, 2005